zriyansh/signoz.io/docs/userguide/send-logs-http.md

     ...
     ```

-* Next we will modify our pipeline inside `otel-collector-config.yaml` to include the receiver we have created above.
+Next modify the pipeline section inside `otel-collector-config.yaml` to include the `httplogreceiver` we have created above.

     ```yaml {4}
     service:
         ....